mariamagro/Chord_classifier/README.md

 # Chord Classifier

-This project is focused on the extraction of meaningful statisctics to make the classification between major and minor chords.
+This project focuses on identifying and extracting meaningful audio features to differentiate between major and minor chords.
+The extracted statistics serve as the foundation for accurate classification.

-It has been made in collaboration with María Ángeles Magro.
+Developed in collaboration with [MarinaGRey](https://github.com/MarinaGRey).

+## Documentation

+A detailed explanation of the methodology and results is provided in the attached report: **[Report L6 tratamiento.pdf](Report L6 tratamiento.pdf)**.